NuttaneeKnight/ServiceNow/servicePortal.md

 # Widget Lifecycle
 - Server side >> Widget instance >> Instance Options >> Server Script
 - Then the Angular will bootstrap and send it back to the Client side in HTML template, CSS, Client Script along with the "DATA"

+# Global Objecct
+- There are 3 global objects
+1. Data
+2. Options
+3. Inputs